Understanding the performance management cycle: A guide for employers

 • Grant a promotion

-Tiering your approach to provide rewards commensurate with improvements or achievements can make this phase of the cycle even more impactful.
+You can also tier your approach, providing rewards commensurate with improvements or achievements, to make this phase of the cycle even more impactful.

 Key roles in the performance management cycle

-Ultimately, strategic HR teams should be the drivers of the cycle by overseeing and leading performance management at a high level.
+Typically, strategic HR teams are the drivers of the cycle, overseeing and leading performance management at a high level.

 Their core job is creating the structure, education, and support that make the cycle function effectively.